Last update on January 11, 2020.

 TRAVELING TO OTHER COUNTRIES - conditions have been regularly updated by the Ministry of Foreign Affairs.

-As of September 1, Hungary closed borders for foreigners until December 1.
+As of September 1, 2020, Hungary closed borders for foreigners until February 1, 2021.
 Citizens of the Czech Republic, Slovakia and Poland who have booked at least a one-day stay in Hungary before October 6 with a date not exceeding October 31, and proved this together with a negative PCR test in English or Hungarian not older than 5 days, were allowed to enter the country.
-State of emergency was declared in Hungary on November 1.
+Then state of emergency was declared in Hungary on November 1.
 More details.

 As of September 9, Germany has added the city of Prague to the list of high-risk countries.
 Travellers who stayed in Prague during the last 14 days arriving to Germany are obliged to undergo 14-day quarantine or provide a negative PCR test (less than 48 hours prior to entering Germany).
 As of September 16, the Central Bohemian region and as of September 23, all Czech regions with the exception of the Moravian-Silesian and Ústecky regions were added to the high-risk list.
 From September 25, whole Czech Republic is on German high-risk list.
-Sachsen region allows Czech citizens and residents to enter the region without a negative PCR test result, if their stay in the region does not exceed 12 hours (as of November 17).
+The Saxony region currently allows Czech citizens and residents to enter the region without a negative PCR test result, if their stay in the region does not exceed 12 hours (as of November 17).
+In Saxony, newly, obligatory qauarantine will not be required from those who went through Covid and subsequently were in contact with a Covid-positive person.
+This does not apply to Bavaria.
+Region Bavaria does not allow to cross border (no testing, no quarantine) for the purpose of shopping between December 9 and January 5.
+Cross-border workers and crossing the border for family reasons are not affected.

 From September 12, Denmark added the Czech Republic to the list of high-risk countries.
 Tourists arriving from the Czech Republic are banned to enter the country.
 Travellers arriving to the Danish territory for relevant purposes (such as business/work/employment activity, study or for family reasons) are allowed to enter the country.